pierwill/prt/README.md

 # Install

-You will need to (install Rust)[https://www.rust-lang.org/tools/install].
+You will need to [install Rust](https://www.rust-lang.org/tools/install).

 1. Download this repo.
 2. `cd prt/`